Satyamjha991/Anime-Reccomendation/README.md

 works with data that the user provides, either explicitly (rating) or implicitly (clicking on a link).
 Based on that data, a user profile is generated, which is then used to make suggestions to the user.
 As the user provides more inputs or takes actions on the recommendations, the engine becomes more and more accurate
-##### Here, there are various approaches to solve this problem and I have applied them keeping in mind their usage in the
+##### Here, there are various approaches to solve this problem and I have applied them keeping in mind their usage in theindustry.
-industry.They are broadly based on 2 category:
+They are broadly based on 2 category:
 1) User Based: Takes user_id to get recommendation
 2) Item Based: Give recommendation based on the serch We use cosine similarity to find the relation